grandadmiral-thrawn/metQC/_posts/2015-02-10-comparing-computed-metrics-from-air-temperature-and-relative-humidity.markdown

 Overall Important Point!
 -------------

 There is almost perfect correlation between the Fred B. historical method of computing Vapor Pressure Defecit (VPD) and dew point and the NOAA/Chris method for computing vapor pressure defecit and dew point.
+This should be expected since these are well known formulas of physics!

 Sample correlation graphic of VPD from VANMET, 150 m, VPD: